moodle-an-hochschulen/moodle-local_sandbox/README.md

 Changes
 -------

+* 2016-01-01 - Remove reference to pre-Moodle 2.7 execution time configuration in language pack and README
 * 2016-01-01 - Remove the "Secure path configuration in Moodle 2.5+" section from README file since the underlying problem is solved in Moodle core
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-08-21 - Add missing event description to language pack